jdanielmourao/obsidian-sanctum/README.md

 - Custom Codeblock language - `pure-text`, that enables you to write text for easy copying;
 - Custom Link icons;
 - Image desaturation: better for consistency, they gain normal colour when hovered (credit @kepano);
 - WYSIWYG hr elements in Edit Mode, as a compliment to Smart Typography.
-If the plugin is enabled, add and extra dash for it to work.
+If the plugin is enabled, add and extra dash for it to work;
+- Editing Line Highlighting.

 ## Plugin Support
 - Advanced Tables